CS126SP20/final-project-meghasg2/DEVELOPMENT.md

 - **4/30/20** Can change the body of the particles to dynamic (so particles fall with gravity)
     - Need to figure out how to change the shape of the particles once they are drawn
     - Can change the size of the particles
-    - Need to create a legend for the GUI and a start screen
+    - ~~Need to create a legend for the GUI and a start screen~~
+- **5/4/20** Created a legend for the GUI
+    - Need to add test cases
+    - Need to add background music
 ---